hspec/hspec/doc/hspec-discover.markdown

 ## Using a custom main function

 `hspec-discover` gives you a default `main` function and in many cases this is exactly what you want.
-Hoverev, sometimes it is useful to customize the used main function.
-This can be achieved by passid the `--module-name` flag to `hspec-discover`.
+However, sometimes it is useful to customize the used main function.
+This can be achieved by passing the `--module-name` flag to `hspec-discover`.
 It tells `hspec-discover` to use a module name different from `Main`.
 That way you can import it from your own `Main` module.